meeshkan/unmock.github.io/docs/unmock.md

 ## Working with services

 As mentioned, it is generally a good idea to delete service descriptions from your test files.
-In order to inspect service descriptions, unmock provides a CLI and VS Code plugin that you can use in realtime as you code.
+However, when you are working with test files, it is often useful to have an overview of how services behave.
+In order to view service descriptions, unmock provides a CLI and VS Code plugin that you can use in realtime as you code.